julianomacielferreira/social-network-theme/README.md

 # Disclaimer

-I coded this website template only for the purpose of learning. **All the credits go to Traversy Media&trade;.**
+I coded this website template only for the purpose of learning and enhancing my skillset. **All the credits go to Traversy Media&trade;.**

 # Become a Patron of Traversy Media